rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - ability for user to change language
+        - add toggle for users to set a home 'timezone' (dropdown menu) and add for it to automatically switch
+        - look into flask Blueprints
         - ⭐️ Syllabus to section / unit converter / parser thing
         - look in to using vueFlow for the nodes --> maybe one day I make it super interactive and colorful with people dragging and creating ornate graphs for their friends or something, or maybe not
         - when users first sign up, give them a medium / long survey to make them think long and hard about their study habits / why they want to get high grades, then when they hit the paywall, they are more likely to join